 This intensive writing course offers students a foundation in essay composition and provides an in-depth review of sentence structure, grammar, and punctuation.
 Designed for those students who need to improve their writing skills, the curriculum in Graduate Writing Techniques examines the various techniques writers use to compose their sentences, to establish syntactic relationships within paragraphs, to draft thesis and transitional sentences, and to relate syntactic structure to ideas.

 470.020 - Directed Research

-non-credit; required (beginning Summer 2007) for those who have completed all of their course work including the Research and Thesis class, but are still working on their thesis.
+Required for those who have completed all of their course work, including the Research and Thesis class, but are still working on their thesis.
 Details of this offering will be posted soon.

 470.605 - Global Political Economy

 In the wake of the financial crisis, bank bailouts, and stimulus plans, the relationship between American economic power and national security is especially salient.
 In this course, students investigate core topics in international political economy, analyzing the security implications of each.
-Topics include trade relations, international finance, monetary relations, poverty and development.
+Topics include trade relations, international finance, monetary relations, poverty, and development.
 (Core course for the MA in Global Security Studies.
 Recommended elective for MA in Public Management)

 470.606 - U.S. Security in a Disordered World

 This course provides an overview of the manifold challenges and opportunities for United States security in the current disordered and changing world.
 It aims to help students assess why events occur and what policies are developed in response.
 In that endeavor, the course has three major objectives.
 First, the course will review the major perspectives on, and debates about, U.S. security and the institutions through which policy is made and executed.
 Second, the course will review some U.S. security issues through scholarly, policy, political, and historical lenses.
 Third, the course will help students write for both policy and academic audiences.
 This course is not open to students who have had 470.606 American National Security.

 470.608 - Public Policy Evaluation & the Policy Process